Maham Amir

 Maham Aamir is a Pakistani actress who appears in Urdu-language television series.
 She is known for her role as Sualeha the ghost in Saaya and Noshi in Ready Steady Go.

 Career

 Aamir began her career as a host on Salam Sindh, a program on Sindh TV.
-She made her acting debut with a supporting role in the 2014 ARY Digital television serial Doosri Biwi, and followed it with brief roles in several television serials.
+She made her acting debut in a supporting role in the 2014 ARY Digital television serial Doosri Biwi, and followed it with brief roles in several television serials.
 She portrayed the lead role of Sauleha, a ghost, in the 2018 Geo TV horror serial Saaya.
 Later, Aamir appeared in several Geo Entertainment popular soap serials, including Rishton Ki Dor, Babul Ka Angna, Roshni and, Ek Hi Bhool.
 She also portrayed the role of a Punjabi girl in Teri Meri Jodi.
-She received critical acclaim for her role as Noshi in comedy sitcom Ready Steady Go.
+She received critical acclaim for her role as Noshi in the sitcom Ready Steady Go.